-Sometimes it's necessary for MSP IT admins to get a head count of devices/agents of each customer policy.
+Sometimes, MSP IT admins must get a head count of devices/agents of each customer policy.
 This would mean going through each policy and keeping a running total of all devices per customer.
 This can end up being tedious with child policies, but what if there was a way to automate this?
-In this article I will share a custom python script that will help automate this process.
+In this article is a custom Python script that will help automate this process.
 The script will print out the policy structure of the whole organization with the amount of devices per policy and the total amount of devices for the whole organization.

 Setup Process